eucp-project/storyboards/static/stories/storylines.md

 communicating physically based information about past, current or future weather and climate, including an exploration of relevant uncertainty.

-For the purposes discussing the storylines-related work across EUCP in the deliverable, D5.5, we use the Venn diagram on the left, which differentiates storylines as a user product from storylines as a process (scientific buildings blocks, and lines of evidence assessment).
-The Annotations describe where different pieces of work included in D5.5 sit.
+We differentiate storylines as a user product from storylines as a process (scientific buildings blocks, and lines of evidence assessment).
+More details can be found in our deliverable report.
+The annotations describe where different pieces of work sit in this report.

-Other research outcomes from EUCP may also form the basis for storylines products in the future, such as decadal predictions and their merging with projections, spatial merging and statistical downscaling and various methods of weighting and constraining projections.

-**We used opportunistic pieces of work across EUCP to help answer**
+#### We used opportunistic pieces of work across EUCP to help answer:
 - What are climate storylines and where are they useful?
 - How could storylines bring together various outputs and products of EUCP science?
 - What are the challenges of producing them as a service?

+Other research outcomes from EUCP may also form the basis for storylines products in the future, such as decadal predictions and their merging with projections, spatial merging and statistical downscaling and various methods of weighting and constraining projections.
 :::

 :::Chapter{headline="End-to-end storylines for applications" image=slide2.png}
 ## End-to-end storylines for applications
-Two case studies were performed, where storylines-related information and products were produced for two sectors in the UK, the heritage management sector and water resources sector.
+Two case studies were performed where storylines-related information and products were produced for two sectors in the UK: the heritage management sector and water resources sector.
 These aimed to demonstrate that storylines approaches are an appropriate way to construct and communicate information to users of climate projections, increasing the usefulness and usability of it.
-Direct user feedback was gather at various stages of the analysis.
+Direct user feedback was gathered at various stages of the analysis.

-On the left, a flow chart for the production of physically based storylines tailored to a particular application is show, as well as some details of the two applications and example images from the analysis.
+On the left, a flow chart for the production of physically based storylines tailored to a particular application is shown, as well as some details of the two applications and example images from the analysis.

-### Co-production case study findings & outcomes
+#### Co-production case study findings & outcomes
-- Storylines provided a useful framing for discussing & communicating uncertainty, deciding on the **'relevant uncertainty'** brings out application characteristics such as **risk appetite and uncertainty budget**
+- Storylines provided a useful framing for discussing & communicating uncertainty.
+Deciding on the **'relevant uncertainty'** brings out application characteristics such as **risk appetite** and **uncertainty budget**

 - **Examples are key to enable this dialogue** (storylines has many meanings within climate science and services and outside), this contrasted against a